PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 tags:
 ---

-## A deeper look at Backward Compatibility Breaks

-This article explains what exactly are [Backward Compatibility](https://en.wikipedia.org/wiki/Backward_compatibility) Breaks also known as Breaking Changes or BC breaks and how it influences how an open source project like PrestaShop is built.
-It explains the different types of BC breaks, why they are needed sometimes and how PrestaShop maintainers manage them.
+This article explains what exactly are [Backward Compatibility](https://en.wikipedia.org/wiki/Backward_compatibility) Breaks (also known as Breaking Changes or BC) breaks and how it influences the development of an open source project like PrestaShop.
+It explains the different types of BC breaks, why they are sometimes needed, and how they are managed by PrestaShop maintainers.

-### What does BC break mean
+## What does BC break mean

-If you look at issues or Pull Requests on PrestaShop GitHub repository, you might notice statements like "Sorry, we cannot do that because it would introduce a BC break" or "Cannot be done without a BC break" when discussing code changes.
+Browsing issues or Pull Requests on PrestaShop's GitHub repository, you may notice maintainers commenting "Sorry, we cannot do that because it would introduce a BC break" or "This cannot be done without a BC break" when discussing code changes.

-_You might be familiar with the concept, however if you are not, here is a short explanation:_
+You might already be familiar with this concept.
+However, if you are not, here is a short explanation:

 PrestaShop is a Open Source Project that is being built with the idea that people will use it as a foundation to build their own project.
 Some will use it as a CMS and extend it with modules and themes.
 Some will use it as a shop system and customize parts of the e-commerce process.
 Some will even use it for either its Front-Office or Back-Office but handle the other part in another system, like an ERP or a headless CMS, and manage the communication between the two systems through API calls.
-So there are "external code" that uses PrestaShop "internal code" (the Core).
+So there is "external code" that depends on PrestaShop's "internal code" (the Core).

 All of these people will use code and logic that is written inside the software.
-For exammple, very often modules build URLs using function `Link::getModuleLink()`.
+For example, very often modules build URLs using function `Link::getModuleLink()` which belongs to the Core.

 However, as time passes, new versions of the software are released and this code and logic are changed to be improved, upgraded, made faster or more secure.
-When, from one version to another, the code changes in a way that breaks the "external code" that has been built around it, this is a Breaking Change.
+When, from one version to another, the code changes in such a way that breaks the "external code" that has been built around it, this is a Breaking Change.

 Here is a very simple example: